-Associated UoB Risks (see Risk Register, Annex A for more details) Student Group/ Objective Activity Outcomes Outcome Indicator 2 - Financial Challenges Socioeconomic (OBJ 2.1) Financial support packages for example the Bath Bursary Students are able to fully participate in all aspects of university life Students are not required to work excessive hours to financially sustain themselves at university Increased wellbeing reported by students experiencing financial hardship, measured by cost of living/bursary impact surveys 2 - Financial Challenges 7 - Lack of appropriate support mechanisms Socioeconomic (OBJ 2.1) Holistic financial interventions designed to support students financially while also providing them with opportunities to develop skills, connect with peers, and create networks. - Gold Scholars - Young Adult Carers, Care Leavers, Refugees bursary, Estranged Students provided with a wide and diverse range of community groups, safe spaces and networks which allow them to feel part of a rich and vibrant community Students are able to fully participate in all aspects of university life Students are not required to work excessive hours to financially sustain themselves at university Increased wellbeing reported by students experiencing financial hardship, measured by cost of living/bursary impact surveys Increased continuation and completion rates Increased student sense of belonging, metacognitive strategies and study skills, measured by internal data collection Increased progression to good graduate outcomes 1 - Sense of belonging 2 - Financial Challenges 4 - Home circumstances 5 - Inequity, discrimination or unconscious bias 7 - Lack of appropriate support mechanism Socioeconomic (OBJ 2.1) Targeted support for underrepresented groups (Care Leavers, Estranged students, Refugees, Asylum seekers) Students provided with a wide and diverse range of community groups, safe spaces and networks which allow them to feel part of a rich and vibrant community Students are able to fully participate in all aspects of university life Students have a good knowledge and understanding of what support is available for them at Bath so that they can achieve their full potential Increase in student sense of belonging, measured by internal data collection Increased continuation rates for students from underrepresented groups Increased completion rates for students from underrepresented groups be m re fo e found in Annex lethodologies, met egular implementation locus groups for mo B. Theory of Change design is either alr rics and measures, and process evalua tion and process evaluation as well as a pst activity.
-The results from these evalu ridence-based assumptions, using internal or sector evi ready implemented or in development for all activity in t tion is embedded into programme design.
-To evaluate annual Type 1 evaluation which will take place using tra ations will be published in annual impact reports.
-We w details of this additional evaluation can be found in our his strategy, including associated this strategy, all activity will carry out cking, pre/post comparison, surveys or ill also carry out the following additional
+2 - Financial Challenges Socioeconomic (OBJ 2.1) Financial support packages for example the Bath Bursary Students are able to fully participate in all aspects of university life Students are not required to work excessive hours to financially sustain themselves at university Increased wellbeing reported by students experiencing financial hardship, measured by cost of living/bursary impact surveys 2 - Financial Challenges 7 - Lack of appropriate support mechanisms Socioeconomic (OBJ 2.1) Holistic financial interventions designed to support students financially while also providing them with opportunities to develop skills, connect with peers, and create networks. - Gold Scholars - Young Adult Carers, Care Leavers, Refugees bursary, Estranged Students provided with a wide and diverse range of community groups, safe spaces and networks which allow them to feel part of a rich and vibrant community Students are able to fully participate in all aspects of university life Students are not required to work excessive hours to financially sustain themselves at university Increased wellbeing reported by students experiencing financial hardship, measured by cost of living/bursary impact surveys Increased continuation and completion rates Increased student sense of belonging, metacognitive strategies and study skills, measured by internal data collection Increased progression to good graduate outcomes 1 - Sense of belonging 2 - Financial Challenges 4 - Home circumstances 5 - Inequity, discrimination or unconscious bias 7 - Lack of appropriate support mechanism Socioeconomic (OBJ 2.1) Targeted support for underrepresented groups (Care Leavers, Estranged students, Refugees, Asylum seekers) Students provided with a wide and diverse range of community groups, safe spaces and networks which allow them to feel part of a rich and vibrant community Students are able to fully participate in all aspects of university life Students have a good knowledge and understanding of what support is available for them at Bath so that they can achieve their full potential Increase in student sense of belonging, measured by internal data collection Increased continuation rates for students from underrepresented groups Increased completion rates for students from underrepresented groups All activity in this strategy has been developed based on evidence-based assumptions, using internal or sector evidence.
+A summary of this evidence can be found in Annex B .
+Theory of Change design is either already implemented or in development for all activity in this strategy, including associated methodologies, metrics and measures, and process evaluation is embedded into programme design.
+To evaluate this strategy, all activity will carry out regular implementation and process evaluation as well as annual Type 1 evaluation which will take place using tracking, pre/post comparison, surveys or focus groups for most activity.
+The results from these evaluations will be published in annual impact reports.
+We will also carry out the following additional evaluation for some specific activity within this strategy (all details of this additional evaluation can be found in our Evaluation Plan )